Consoneo/linters/README.md

 ## Integration with git

-You can initialize a pre-commit hook with:
+You can initialize a pre-commit (by default) hook with:

 ```console
 linters install
 ```
+You can specify hooks to create with options `--pre-commit`, `--pre-push`

 ## Rules